-We may also use independent external advisors to provide supplementary specialist support such as in relation to transfer pricing, indirect tax and employment tax matters which may impact our tax filing obligations.
+We may also use independent external advisors to provide supplementary specialist support such as in relation to transfer pricing, OECD Pillar 2 rules, indirect tax and employment tax matters which may impact our tax filing obligations.
 We seek to use HMRC approved arrangements, where appropriate, to achieve certainty and facilitate tax risk management.